 In 1776, George Washington wrote in his General Orders, “The time is now near at hand which must determine whether Americans are to be freemen or slaves; whether they are to have any property they can call their own; whether their houses and farms are to be pillaged and destroyed, and themselves consigned to a state of wretchedness from which no human efforts will deliver them.
 The fate of unborn millions will now depend, under God, on the courage and conduct of this army.
 Our cruel and unrelenting enemy leaves us only the choice of brave resistance, or the most abject submission.
 We have, therefore, to resolve to conquer or die.”

 Of that resolve, President Ronald Reagan said, “Freedom is never more than one generation away from extinction.
 We didn’t pass it on to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children’s children what it was once like in the United States where men were free.”

-Indeed, the time is always at hand when American Patriot must reaffirm whether we are to be freemen or slaves.
-This November’s midterm elections may seem trivial in comparison to the challenges faced by our Founders, but the results are critical to the future of Liberty.
+Indeed, the time is always at hand when American Patriots must reaffirm whether we are to be freemen or slaves.

-Fellow Patriots, keep the torch of Liberty shining bright with your support for our Annual Campaign.
+Fellow Patriots, keep the torch of Liberty shining bright with your support for The Patriot Fund.

 The Patriot Post is a touchstone for the growing ranks of American Patriots across our nation, and an effective recruiting tool for new Patriots of all ages.
 Please consider supporting The Patriot Post with a donation however large or small online, or print and mail our donor form.